Astrix1234/tags-finder/README.md

 The task involves implementing a application with a single view.
 The application utilizes an available API endpoint to display a paginated list of tags.
-In the interface, users can filter tags by their identifier using the fields at the top of the view.
+In the interface, users can filter and sort tags using the fields at the top of the view.
 The list of tags is presented in a table, showing the name and posts count of each tag.
 Pagination allows tags to be viewed in the number per page selected by the user, with users navigating between pages using "next" and "previous" arrows.
 Handling API errors is crucial - in case of an erroneous response, users are notified of the issue.

 <img src="/public/Screenshot.png"  />